 Yet another Teochew favourite is Thye Moh Chan’s famous tau sar piah, with a history dating back to 1943.
 In addition to the classic flavours, Thye Moh Chan is offering a new XO version, plus Mao Shan Wang and Yam with Salted Egg Yolk in limited quantities.

 This is by no means a comprehensive list.
 There are just too many options of mooncakes in Singapore 2017 out there.
-Whether you’re a purist traditional mooncake lover, or a sucker for new-fangled creations, we hope these mooncakes with bring family and friends together this Mid-Autumn Festival.
+Whether you’re a purist traditional mooncake lover, or a sucker for new-fangled creations, we hope these mooncakes will bring family and friends together this Mid-Autumn Festival.
 Happy reunion!